 This information applies to England and Wales.

-Under the Care Act 2014, you have the right to take someone with you to a social care assessment or appeal if you want to.
-They can be a professional advocate or someone you know.
-They are there to support your rights.
+You have the right to take someone with you to a social care assessment or appeal if you want to.
+This is stated in the Care Act 2014.

-If you want an advocate at your social care assessment or appeal, let your local authority know.
-They should book your assessment at a time that suits you and your advocate.
+If you want an advocate at your social care assessment or appeal, let your local council know.
+They should book your meeting at a time that suits you and your advocate.

-A statutory advocate means the person is legally entitled to an advocate.
-This normally is because of a mental health condition or learning disability.
-But you could be eligible if you find it hard to say what you need, understand information or make choices.
-Ask your local authority.
+In some situations, you might have a legal right to an advocate.
+This is called statutory advocacy.
+This is usually because of a mental health condition or learning difficulty.
+You could be eligible if you find it hard to say what you need, understand information or make choices.

 If you have a complicated case, try to get a trained advocate.

-If your needs are urgent, your local authority does not have to wait until your assessment or appeal to either:
+If your social care needs are urgent, your local council does not have to wait until your assessment or appeal to:

-Contact your local authority.
-Say it's about adult social care.
+Contact your local council.
+Say it is about adult social care.
 Describe your situation and why you need urgent help.
 You can still do this even if you do not have a social worker.

-The Care Act 2014 says that your local authority must make sure that you have an advocate if you find it hard to do any of the following in an assessment or appeal:
+The Care Act 2014 says that your local council must make sure that you have an advocate if you find it hard to:

 You can ask for an advocate even if:

-If you need an advocate, your local authority must make sure that you have one.
+If you need an advocate, your local council must make sure that you have one.
 They may ask if you have a family or friend who can be your advocate.

-You do not have to accept anyone your local authority suggests.
-If you do not want them, your local authority has to find someone else.
+You do not have to accept anyone your local council suggests.
+If you do not want them, your local council must find someone else.

 The law says that your advocate cannot be your paid carer.
 This does not include someone receiving Carer’s Allowance.

-If you are eligible and do not already have an advocate, your local authority must provide one.
+If you are eligible and do not already have an advocate, your local council must provide one.

-You can ask your local authority for an advocate at any time.
+You can ask your local council for an advocate at any time.

 If your social worker knows that you need an advocate, this should happen before your assessment.

-If you do not have a social worker, you can still ask your local authority for an advocate.
+If you do not have a social worker, you can still ask your local council for an advocate.

-Write to your local authority saying why you need someone to support you.
+Write to your local council saying why you need someone to support you.
 Keep a copy of your request.
-If you prefer to do this over the phone, you should still follow up with an email, so they have your request in writing.
+If you prefer to do this over the phone, follow up with an email, so they have your request in writing.

 You could email something like: